 What is a SMART SCALE "round?"

 A “round” refers to one full SMART SCALE cycle.
 Currently, there are two years between cycles.
 SMART SCALE is fairly new, so round numbers are low.
-We are entering round 4 of SMART SCALE.
+We are currently in round four of SMART SCALE.